 In hospital:

-- 100% of the Medicare (public health) fee if you are in hospital and see a doctor, have tests or x-rays done, or see a specialist.
+• 100% of the Medicare (public health) fee if you are in a hospital and see a doctor, have tests or x-rays done, or see a specialist.

 Out of hospital:

-- 100% of prosthetic devices on a list approved by the government.
+• 100% of prosthetic devices are on a list approved by the government.

 Bulk-bill OSHC

-In Australia, “bulk-billing” could be another relief for you if you are able to find a bulk-billing doctor.
+In Australia, “bulk-billing” could be another relief if you can find a bulk-billing doctor.

-Bulk-billing refers to the practice where you don’t have to pay for your visit to the doctor.
-The health professionals accept the MBS rate as full payment and get paid by the Australian government directly.
+Bulk billing refers to the practice where you don’t have to pay for your visit to the doctor.
+The health professionals accept the MBS rate as full payment and get directly paid by the Australian government.

 If you are bulk-billed, you neither have to pay nor have to get reimbursed from your OSHC provider.